 - Enhancing connected collaboration: 450 employees from Development, Model Series and Procurement are working at the SE Forum (Simultaneous Engineering) with the task of shaping the automotive future.
 They use simultaneous engineering to shorten the development cycle for new models.

-- The Lighting Assistance Center is located in the basement of the SE Forum.
-With a length of 120 meters (393.7 ft), it is the largest drive-in light tunnel in Europe.
+- The Lighting Assistance Center is located in the basement of the SE Forum and is a very large drive-in light tunnel.
 From Xenon plus headlights to Matrix LED headlights and laser lights, Audi has been putting pioneering innovations into series production for 20 years.

-- Perfect testing: The Acoustics, Performance, Mechanical Engineering, Material Strength and Corrosion departments test both individual components and the complete range of models at the Physics Center.
+- Put to the test: The specialist departments Acoustics, Performance, Mechanical Engineering, Material Strength and Corrosion operate at the Physics Center.
+Individual components and complete vehicles are tested here using numerous measuring and test devices.
 A new department – Automated Driving Development – will be established in 2017 to pool competences and resources.

 - Progressive and creative Audi design: A new Design Center is being built in Ingolstadt and will be completed in mid-2017.
 This is where designers, project managers and modeling technicians will work on the latest production models and show cars.